 Wheatgrass is a kind of grass.
 The above-ground parts, roots, and rhizome are used to make medicine.
-Wheatgrass is often used as a source of nutrients.
+It is often used as a source of nutrients.
 It contains vitamin A, vitamin C, vitamin E, iron, calcium, magnesium, and amino acids.

-it is served freeze dried or fresh, and so it differs from wheat malt, which is convectively dried.
-Wheatgrass is allowed to grow longer and taller than wheat malt.
+it is served freeze dried or fresh, and so it differs from wheat malt, which is convectively dried. it is allowed to grow longer and taller than wheat malt.

-Wheatgrass juice is often available at juice bars, and some people grow and juice their own in their homes.
+Its juice is often available at juice bars, and some people grow and juice their own in their homes.
 It is available fresh as produce, in tablets, frozen juice, and powder.
-Wheatgrass is also sold commercially as a spray, cream, gel, massage lotion, and liquid herbal supplement.
+It is also sold commercially as a spray, cream, gel, massage lotion, and liquid herbal supplement.

 As it is extracted from wheatgrass sprouts (that is, before the wheat seed or “berry” begins to form), its juice is gluten free, but some dietitians recommend that those with celiac disease avoid it due to the risk of cross-contamination